Resurfacing Kitchen Countertops on a Budget

 The costs of resurfacing vs. traditional countertop replacement options

-First, let’s compare the costs of resurfacing versus traditional countertop replacement.
+First, let’s compare the costs of resurfacing versus standard countertop replacement.
 At the lowest end, laminate, in a limited number of colors and patterns, runs about $45 a square foot installed.
-You are required to demo your old counters, or it is an additional cost.
+You must demo your old counters, or it is an additional cost.
 The process takes about three weeks.

 A fourth option, and the most expensive, is marble.
-Most contractors do not recommend using marble for countertops, because it is very high maintenance.
+Most contractors do not recommend using marble for countertops because it is very high maintenance.
 Like granite or other natural stones, it must be sealed every year and is susceptible to chips, stains, and cracks.
-It is also very expensive, running about $200 a square foot or more.
+It is also costly, running about $200 a square foot or more.

 Start living better for less.